thoughtspot/thoughtspot.github.io/_end-user/introduction/about-user.md

   - New password
   - Confirm new password

+By default, any password for a local user account must meet the following criteria.
+Passwords for SSO users do ***NOT*** need to meet these criteria.
+SSO users do not see the option to change their password.

+- The password must be 8 characters or more in length.
+- The password must include at least 1 uppercase letter, 1 lowercase letter, 1 number, and 1 special character.
+- The password must pass a complexity test based on an external library.
+This test ensures password complexity and uniqueness by checking for known patterns or words that are too simple.
+If the password is not complex enough, ThoughtSpot rejects it, even if it fulfills the other 2 criteria.
+Refer to the [Dropbox password library](https://github.com/dropbox/zxcvbn){: target="_blank"} for more information.

-  {% include note.html content="Your password must contain three of the following: uppercase letters A-Z, lowercase letters a-z, special characters !#$ etc, numbers 0-9.
-Your password must be at least eight characters long.
-As you enter the new password, the <strong>Password requirements</strong> checklist tells you which requirements you still need to fulfill." %}
+As you enter the new password, the <strong>Password requirements</strong> checklist tells you which requirements you still need to fulfill.

 To check that you entered the password correctly, you can select **Show password**.